In this guide:

 - How can someone find and pay for a faith-based treatment facility?

-- List of resources for faith-based addiction treatment in the Santa Barbara area
+- List of resources for faith-based addiction treatment in the Santa Barbara and Southern California areas

 Drug addiction and alcohol abuse can cause people intense shame and fear.
 Secrecy and isolation are part and parcel to the cycle of drug abuse and addiction.
 There are many reasons why someone will hide their struggles with addiction from their family and loved ones.
 In many cases, it’s because they are embarrassed and ashamed of their drug abuse.
 Sometimes, they are in denial that their addiction is out of control.
 They may fear telling others about their problems because they don’t want to lose access to the substance that has taken over their lives.